 An H-1B visa is, in essence, a work visa.
 It allows highly skilled, non-U.S. citizens the opportunity to live and work in the United States for a particular employer and for a limited period of time.
-In order to be granted this type of visa, an applicant must first find an H-1B sponsoring employer.
+In order to be granted an H-1B visa, an applicant must first find a sponsoring employer.
 Without the sponsor, the H-1B visa cannot be granted.

-Unlike many other visas, the H-1B visa enables its recipients to be open about their intentions to ultimately apply for a green card.
+Unlike many other visas, the H-1B enables its recipients to be open about their intentions to ultimately apply for a U.S. green card (lawful permanent residence).
 It is a so-called "dual-intent" visa.
-(With many other visas, if the immigration authorities discover that you actually plan to seek a green card after entering the United States, they'll deny you the visa.)
+(With many other visas, if U.S. immigration authorities discover that you actually plan to seek a green card after entering the United States, they'll deny you the visa.)
 In fact, many H-1B visa holders end up having their H-1B employer sponsor them for a green card after a few years.

 Contrary to popular belief, not all H-1B visa sponsors cover all the application and processing fees for you.
 Although your employer is likely to pay for the initial petition that it files on your behalf, realize that you'll be expected, at your consular interview, to come up with a processing fee of upwards of $190.
 (For the latest fees, check the Fees for Visa Services age of the U.S. State Department's website.)